 I am a science teacher trying to invent a curriculum for Elementary and Junior High students that actually shows them how the world works, and gets them excited about using their eyes and their mind to grasp what’s going on around them.
 As I develop and tinker with ideas, I discover some that work and some that don’t.
 This blog is my attempt to collect and advertise some of the ideas that I have come up with that I think work pretty well.
 The posts are not intended as a commercial publication, and I have not edited them as such, but I do claim a copyright to them.
 Some day, I intend to integrate everything into a systematic curriculum, and publish it for profit, but for now, I’m giving away my scraps for free.
 Do whatever you like with them, except sell them or claim them as your own.

-This collection is going to take some time to build, so in the meantime, I’ll also offer some recommendations for other people’s work: If you are interested in lots of quick, simple, and really fun science projects that you can do at home, there’s no way I can compete with Robert Krampf, The Happy Scientist.
-Aurora Lipper’s Supercharged Science is similar, but more formal, more expensive, and limited to Physical Science and Astronomy.
-I have pedagogical issues with both of them, but they are minor compared to the abyss of conventional science education, and both of them will definitely get your kids excited about science.
-Mr. Krampf in particular is very keen on observing and questioning, and I enjoy his videos quite a bit myself.
-(Here’s another site that I discovered just recently: Science Toy Maker.)
+This collection is going to take some time to build, so in the meantime, I’ll also offer at least one recommendation for other people’s work: If you are interested in lots of quick, simple, and fun science projects that you can do at home, there’s no way I can compete with Robert Krampf, The Happy Scientist.
+Mr. Krampf is very keen on observing and questioning, and I enjoy his videos quite a bit myself.

 Aliso Viejo, California